Pullback of arithmetic theta series and its modularity for unitary Shimura curves: Comparison of two line bundles

 The natural map $L_{\mathbf A}\rightarrow \Lie \mathbf{A}/\mathcal{F}_{\mathbf{A}}$ also has a canonical extension to $L_{\mathbf G}\rightarrow \Lie \mathbf{G}/\mathcal{F}_{\mathbf{G}}$ which defines a section in $\Hom( \Omega^{-1}, \boldsymbol{\omega}^{-1})$ still denoted by $s$. \begin{corollary} We have the following equation on the zero locus of $s$ on $\cS^*$.

-where the summation is over all finite primes ramified in $\kay$. \end{corollary} \begin{proof} The argument in Step 1 of the proof of Proposition \ref{prop:zero locus of natural map} extends to the boundary.
+where the summation is over all finite primes ramified in $\kay$. \end{corollary} \begin{proof} The flatness of the boundary divisor $\partial \cS^*$ implies that every irreducible component of $\partial \cS^*$ has some closed point of characteristic prime to $D$, and Step 1 of the proof of Proposition \ref{prop:zero locus of natural map} implies that such a point cannot lie in $(s)$.
 Hence none of the boundary component belongs to $(s)$.
 Since both sides of the equation are Cartier divisors, the corollary follows from Proposition \ref{prop:zero locus of natural map}. \end{proof}